imapex/aic_app/README.md

 #  aic_app

-This repository contains the main application logic used to implement the northbound REST API, as well as the logic needed to execute the desired configuration workflow.
+This repository contains the main application logic used to implement AIC's northbound REST API, as well as the logic needed to execute the desired configuration workflow.

 The northbound REST API can be used for the following tasks:
 * Checking the status of the app.